 Please keep in mind, only one user can authenticate with Google Sheets within a single org.
 This means that any Sheet you wish to bring into Crossbeam must be shared (in the Google Sheet) with the user that authenticated with Google Sheets in your Crossbeam account.

 We suggest connecting as a team, and deputizing your Crossbeam account admin as your Google authenticator to maintain clear ownership and accountability.

 First, log in to Crossbeam and navigate to your user avatar in the top right corner.
 Next, click Data Sources.

 2. From there, you'll see Google Sheets ready to be added as a Data Source.

 3. Next, someone from your team (only one member) will authenticate your Google account with Crossbeam.
 Important reminder, any Google Sheets that you'd like to bring into Crossbeam must be shared with your account's authenticator.

-You can map by company or people type using the following fields:
+You can sync by company or people type using the following fields: